embergershared/aca-full-private-app/README.md

   - etc.
 - The official documentation for Azure Enterprise Platform Landing Zone is available here: [Azure Enterprise-Scale landing zone architecture](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/architecture).

+- **DO NOT USE THIS AS A PRODUCTION EXAMPLE**, it is meant to be a quickstart to deploy a private Azure Container App with a sample application, demonstrating the related resources and their configuration for the private access purpose.

 ## How to deploy

 There are 2 files to use to deploy:

-1. the content following in this file: allows to deploy, using Azure CLI (PowerShell flavored),
+1. The content following in this file: allows to deploy, using Azure CLI (PowerShell flavored),
-2. the file `aca-deploy-public.md` that deploys the same application, but with public access, using `az containerapp up` command, as a "Public" example.
+2. The file `aca-deploy-public.md` that deploys the same application, but with public access, using `az containerapp up` command, as a "Public" example.

 ## Full Private deployment steps